ru-fix/corounit/readme.md

 }
 dependencies{
     testAspect("ru.fix:corounit-allure:${Vers.corounit}")
+    testImplementation(Libs.aspect_weaver)
 }
 ```
+`@Step` annotated aproach currently does not works for methods with recursion.

 In IntelliJ IDEA ascpects defined this way could be ingored.
 In order to launch tests from IDE in gradle project switch executor to gradle:
 https://www.jetbrains.com/help/idea/work-with-tests-in-gradle.html